- Home

 The aim of the research work of the Institute of Slovene Studies is, in particular, to take care of the fundamental and applied development of the scientific fields of the Slovene studies.
 In recent years, the activities of the institute have been focused on the successful acquisition and implementation of the basic ARRS project, more intensive cooperation between the institute and the faculty, and the publication of the achieved results in the form of scientific articles and books.

-In the academic year 2022/23, the Institute has three (3) researchers registered with the ARRS, who work in the field of Slovene studies and represent the interdisciplinary core of the scientific research work of the Institute:
+In the academic year 2024/25, the Institute has four (4) researchers registered with the ARRS, who work in the field of Slovene studies and represent the interdisciplinary core of the scientific research work of the Institute:

 - dr. Ignacija Fridl Jarc, no. 22236, field of activity: philosophy.